 The Other Red Meat

-My cooking buddy Robert brought me two skirt steaks for my birthday from the Ardmore Farmer's Market that he visits every Saturday morning.
+My cooking buddy Robert brought me two skirt steaks for my birthday from the local Farmer's Market which he visits every Saturday morning.
 I stuck them in the garage fridge and forgot all about them until yesterday morning.
 When I was looking for something to serve the kids, I came across them and realized I needed to cook them that day.

 What made it so incredible?
-Besides helping the meat stay tender and preventing me from overcooking it, the meat was unbelievably flavorful, all I had to do was cut and serve.
+Besides helping the meat stay tender and preventing me from overcooking it, the skirt steak was unbelievably flavorful, all I had to do was cut and serve.

 The marinade from Jim's book was easy enough.
-I had all the ingredients in house but had to use some dried herbs in place of some fresh ones called for in his recipe.
-Didn't really matter in the end but I'm sure fresh herbs would have given the marinade even more flavor.
+I had all the ingredients in-house but had to use some dried herbs in place of some fresh ones called for in his recipe.
+Didn't matter in the end but I'm sure fresh herbs would have given the marinade even more flavor.

 Marinade